WWF Judgment Day (2000): Storylines

 The main event of the evening was a 60-minute Iron Man match between Triple H and the then-current WWF Champion, The Rock.
 At WrestleMania 2000, Vince McMahon turned on The Rock and helped Triple H retain his title, joining his daughter Stephanie and son Shane in the McMahon-Helmsley Regime with Triple H and D-Generation X. In the weeks leading up to Backlash, The Rock and Triple H's hostility had seemingly reached its climax.
-With the help of Stone Cold Steve Austin, The Rock defeated Triple H at Backlash to win the WWF Championship.
-The next week on Raw, Triple H stated that his rivalry with The Rock was "just beginning", and the following week, challenged Rock to a 60-minute Iron Man match for the WWF Title, One week later, Shawn Michaels would make a surprise return to the company, announcing that he would serve as special guest referee for the match.
+With the help of "Stone Cold" Steve Austin, The Rock defeated Triple H at Backlash to win the WWF Championship.
+The next week on Raw, Triple H stated that his rivalry with The Rock was "just beginning", and the following week, challenged The Rock to a 60-minute Iron Man match for the WWF Championship, One week later, Shawn Michaels would make a surprise return to the company, announcing that he would serve as special guest referee for the match.

 Another major rivalry heading into the event saw Shane McMahon begin a rivalry with the Big Show.
 Leading into WrestleMania, Shane had aligned himself with Big Show, who at the time was feuding with The Rock after Rock's victory in January's Royal Rumble match.
 Shane would then interfere in their match at No Way Out in February and help Big Show win, which earned Show the #1 contendership and a match with then-WWF Champion Triple H, whom Big Show had previously defeated for the title at Survivor Series in November 1999.
 The match eventually grew to include The Rock and Mick Foley, and Big Show was the first wrestler eliminated from the ensuing Elimination Fatal-Four-Way main event.
 After WrestleMania, with Shane primarily siding with Triple H, Big Show began a brief period where he would imitate other wrestlers in a comedic role, which would lead him to gradually become a fan favorite.
 This earned him ridicule from Shane, so the two began a rivalry that led to a match at Judgment Day.